Aytaç Şaşmaz: TV series

+In July 2025, he joined Ay Yapim's ambitious production Sevdiğim Sensin in the lead role of Erkan Aldur opposite Helin Kandemir who plays the female lead Dicle Aldur.
+The show aired on 12 February 2026 and concluded it's successful first season with 15 episodes.
+The show is set to return with its second season in the fall of 2026.

 Web series

 Aytaç Şaşmaz joined Netflix's second season of Zeytin Ağacı (Another Self) in the role of Diyar, a young man whose life changes after meeting Ada.
 The series was released on Netflix worldwide on 11 July 2024.

 Theatre

 Early in 2023, he played the role of Metin in the theatrical production Eksik.
 The play sheds light on a tensioned father-son relationship.